Fonsecanichs/HBM-Literature/docs/04-Spine.md

 ## Cervical Spine

+- Putra, 2020[@Putra2020]: Optimization of Female Head-Neck Model with Active Reflexive Cervical Muscles in Low Severity Rear Impact Collisions

+- Hofler, 2020[@Hofler2020]: Neutral cervical sagittal vertical axis and cervical lordosis vary with T1 tilt

 - Trajkovski, 2020[@Trajkovski2020]: Analysis of the mechanical response of damaged human cervical spine ligaments

-- @Alizadeh2020: Biomechanical musculoskeletal models of the cervical spine: A systematic literature review
+- Alizadeh, 2020[@Alizadeh2020]: Biomechanical musculoskeletal models of the cervical spine: A systematic literature review

-- @Li2019a: A review of neck injury and protection in vehicle accidents
+- Li, 2019[@Li2019a]: A review of neck injury and protection in vehicle accidents

-- @Tisherman2019:  Biomechanical Contribution of the Alar Ligaments to Upper Cervical Stability
+- Tisherman, 2019[@Tisherman2019]:  Biomechanical Contribution of the Alar Ligaments to Upper Cervical Stability

 > The alar ligaments also contributed to resistance to intact motion in extension (13.4 ± 6.6%, p < 0.05), flexion (4.4 ± 2.2%, p < 0.05), axial rotation (19.3 ± 2.7%, p < 0.05), and lateral bending (16.0 ± 2.8%, p < 0.05).

-- @Zhou2019 : Intervertebral Range of Motion Characteristics of Normal Cervical Spinal Segments (C0-T1) during In Vivo Neck  (dual fluroscopy)
+- Zhou, 2019[@Zhou2019] : Intervertebral Range of Motion Characteristics of Normal Cervical Spinal Segments (C0-T1) during In Vivo Neck  (dual fluroscopy)
 Related papers
-  - @Wang2008: Measurement of Vertebral Kinematics Using Noninvasive Image Matching Method–Validation and Application
+  - Wang, 2008[@Wang2008]: Measurement of Vertebral Kinematics Using Noninvasive Image Matching Method–Validation and Application
-  - @Yu2017: Ranges of Cervical Intervertebral Disc Deformation During an In Vivo Dynamic Flexion–Extension of the Neck
+  - Yu, 2017[@Yu2017]: Ranges of Cervical Intervertebral Disc Deformation During an In Vivo Dynamic Flexion–Extension of the Neck

+- Park, 2013[@Park2013]: T1 Slope and Cervical Sagittal Alignment on Cervical (CT) Radiographs of Asymptomatic Persons +SagittalAllignment

 ## Thoracic Spine

-- @Liebsch2020a: Thoracic spinal kinematics is affected by the grade of intervertebral disc degeneration, but not by the presence of the ribs: An in vitro study
+- Liebsch, 2020[@Liebsch2020a]: Thoracic spinal kinematics is affected by the grade of intervertebral disc degeneration, but not by the presence of the ribs: An in vitro study

-- @Liebsch2020: Rib Presence, Anterior Rib Cage Integrity, and Segmental Length Affect the Stability of the Human Thoracic Spine: An in vitro Study
+- Liebsch, 2020[@Liebsch2020]: Rib Presence, Anterior Rib Cage Integrity, and Segmental Length Affect the Stability of the Human Thoracic Spine: An in vitro Study

 ## Lumbar Spine

+- Bermel, 2020[@Bermel2020]: Asymmetric In-Plane Shear Behavior of Isolated Cadaveric Lumbar Facet Capsular Ligaments: implications for subject specific biomechanical models

 - Tang, 2020[@Tang2020]: A numerical investigation of factors affecting lumbar spine injuries in frontal crashes #HIII